iosp/simulationICD/README.md

 6. exFiles - external files that are not compile with the project
 7. makefiles - all the main makefiles of the project (makefile for each product, main makefile, tester makefile)

-If you want to run velodyne ICD, you need to:
+If you want to run some ICD, you need to:
-a. use libvlp.so on comp directory - copy to the plugin pull of your project (if there is).
+a. use lib<sensor>.so on comp directory - copy to the plugin pull of your project (if there is).
 b. copy the lib to /usr/lib/ too (you may need to use "sudo" command for this).
 c. run "sudo ldconfig".
 d. copy the appropriate cs file to unity

-If you want to compile the project, just cd to the home dir of the project and run "make".
+If you want to compile the project, just cd to "makefiles" directory and run "make".
 If you want to use the tester to test your code, run "make -f makefile_tester" and the executable will be located on comp directory.